algebananazzzzz/_ratventure/README.md

 # Further instructions
 Config.txt consists of editable parameters that can be used to balance the game

-You can try to read the source code and die because I didn't comment anything :))
+You can try to rtfsc but you'll prolly tldr so yea

 i didnt read the documentation properly so if theres a requirement i didnt satisfy feel free to raise an issue :/ bruh what kind of idiotic cher actually says can't use what i didnt teach like bruh js bc im smarter than you then im not allowed to be smarter than you stupid sia